 A friend once told me, “You take your past experiences and distill them into healing potions.”
-As a daughter of two teachers, I take negative experiences, turn them into growth opportunities, and share what I’ve learned from those experiences with others.
+As a child of two teachers, I take negative experiences, turn them into growth opportunities, and share what I’ve learned from those experiences with others.
 I love to help people learn, and to share my knowledge.

 I’m happily married to Jamey Sharp, who is also a fellow geek.
 We have a house, garden, and two very cute cats.
 I reserve the right to post endlessly cute kitty pictures. 🙂

 No, I won’t add you on Facebook unless I’ve had a physical chat with you, and I think I’d like to have a chat with you again.
 My email is my first name at this domain.

 I’ve been running Linux since 2003, mostly Debian and Ubuntu.
 I was a Linux kernel developer from 2006 to 2013.
 I’m the reason Linux had USB 3.0 support before any other operating system, including Windows.
 I no longer work on the Linux kernel.
-I currently work in Intel’s Open Source Technology Center (OTC), focusing on the Linux userspace graphics stack (Mesa).
-The comments and content on this blog are mine, and do not reflect my employer’s opinions.
+I’m the founder of Otter Tech LLC, a diversity and open source consulting firm.

 Since high school, I’ve always had a garden.
 I’m a garden geek, learning all about the science behind the plants and weather.
 I occasionally dabble in Arduino-based automated watering systems.